 Apart from the overall publicity and public education activities, there will be educational messages targeting different sectors (such as young people, students, frontline staff and domestic helpers).

-Preparation by the public Public should understand the implementation arrangements of the charging scheme in the Amendment Bill and get prepared.
-Participate in the community waste reduction campaign.
-The Government has implemented a number of measures to support and encourage the public to reduce waste at source and recycle right.
+In support of community participation in the waste reduction campaign, the Government has implemented a number of measures to support and encourage the public to reduce waste at source and recycle properly.
 For relevant details, please visit the related website.
-Owners’ Corporations (OCs) and property management companies (PMCs) can make reference to EPD’s “Best Practice Guides” in future to learn more about the charging arrangements of the premises, to help frontline staff and users to get prepared for waste charging, and to coordinate relevant stakeholders.
-EPD will also continue to organise briefings and workshops to enable OCs and PMCs to learn more about the charging scheme arrangements and points to note.
+Owners’ Corporations (OCs) and PMCs can make reference to EPD’s “Best Practice Guides” in future to learn more about the charging arrangements of the premises, to help frontline staff and residents to get prepared for waste charging, and to coordinate relevant stakeholders.
+EPD will also continue to organise briefings and workshops to enable OCs and PMCs to learn more about MSW charging and points to note.